NXP Semiconductors (NXPI) Set to Announce Quarterly Earnings on Monday

-NXP Semiconductors (NASDAQ:NXPI) will issue its quarterly earnings data after the market closes on Monday, April 26th.
+NXP Semiconductors (NASDAQ:NXPI) will announce its earnings results after the market closes on Monday, April 26th.
 Analysts expect the company to announce earnings of $1.89 per share for the quarter.
-Parties that are interested in participating in the company’s conference call can do so using this link.
+Investors that are interested in participating in the company’s conference call can do so using this link.

-NXP Semiconductors (NASDAQ:NXPI) last posted its quarterly earnings results on Sunday, January 31st.
-The semiconductor provider reported $2.22 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $2.10 by $0.12.
-The company had revenue of $2.51 billion for the quarter, compared to analysts’ expectations of $2.47 billion.
+NXP Semiconductors (NASDAQ:NXPI) last posted its quarterly earnings data on Sunday, January 31st.
+The semiconductor provider reported $2.22 earnings per share (EPS) for the quarter, topping the consensus estimate of $2.10 by $0.12.
+The firm had revenue of $2.51 billion for the quarter, compared to the consensus estimate of $2.47 billion.
 NXP Semiconductors had a positive return on equity of 17.16% and a negative net margin of 1.70%.
 On average, analysts expect NXP Semiconductors to post $5 EPS for the current fiscal year and $7 EPS for the next fiscal year.

+A number of research firms have recently weighed in on NXPI.
+Mizuho increased their price target on NXP Semiconductors from $173.00 to $192.00 and gave the company a “buy” rating in a research note on Wednesday, February 3rd.
+Zacks Investment Research downgraded NXP Semiconductors from a “buy” rating to a “hold” rating and set a $225.00 price target on the stock. in a research note on Tuesday, April 6th.
+TheStreet raised NXP Semiconductors from a “c” rating to a “b-” rating in a research note on Tuesday, February 2nd.
+Deutsche Bank Aktiengesellschaft raised their price objective on NXP Semiconductors from $200.00 to $210.00 and gave the stock a “buy” rating in a research note on Wednesday, February 3rd.
+Finally, Needham & Company LLC raised their price objective on NXP Semiconductors from $200.00 to $223.00 and gave the stock a “strong-buy” rating in a research note on Wednesday, February 3rd.
+One investment analyst has rated the stock with a sell rating, seven have assigned a hold rating, fourteen have given a buy rating and one has assigned a strong buy rating to the company’s stock.
+The company currently has a consensus rating of “Buy” and an average price target of $193.17.

-In other news, EVP Reed David sold 28,033 shares of the company’s stock in a transaction dated Tuesday, March 16th.
-The shares were sold at an average price of $204.72, for a total transaction of $5,738,915.76.
-Following the completion of the transaction, the executive vice president now owns 2,545 shares of the company’s stock, valued at $521,012.40.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
-Also, EVP Christopher L. Jensen sold 1,900 shares of the company’s stock in a transaction dated Friday, February 5th.
-The shares were sold at an average price of $183.03, for a total transaction of $347,757.00.
-Following the transaction, the executive vice president now directly owns 1,211 shares of the company’s stock, valued at approximately $221,649.33.
+In other news, CEO Kurt Sievers sold 35,886 shares of the firm’s stock in a transaction dated Thursday, February 11th.
+The stock was sold at an average price of $192.56, for a total value of $6,910,208.16.
+Following the completion of the transaction, the chief executive officer now owns 59,422 shares in the company, valued at approximately $11,442,300.32.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
+Also, EVP Christopher L. Jensen sold 1,900 shares of the firm’s stock in a transaction dated Friday, February 5th.
+The shares were sold at an average price of $183.03, for a total value of $347,757.00.
+Following the completion of the transaction, the executive vice president now owns 1,211 shares of the company’s stock, valued at approximately $221,649.33.
 The disclosure for this sale can be found here.
-In the last three months, insiders have sold 87,241 shares of company stock valued at $17,264,884.
-Company insiders own 0.56% of the company’s stock.
+Insiders sold a total of 87,241 shares of company stock valued at $17,264,884 in the last 90 days.
+0.56% of the stock is owned by corporate insiders.

-NXPI has been the topic of several research reports.
-Deutsche Bank Aktiengesellschaft upped their price target on NXP Semiconductors from $200.00 to $210.00 and gave the company a “buy” rating in a report on Wednesday, February 3rd.
-Needham & Company LLC boosted their target price on shares of NXP Semiconductors from $200.00 to $223.00 and gave the company a “strong-buy” rating in a research note on Wednesday, February 3rd.
-Oppenheimer raised shares of NXP Semiconductors from a “market perform” rating to an “outperform” rating and set a $210.00 target price on the stock in a research note on Wednesday, February 3rd.
-Loop Capital boosted their target price on shares of NXP Semiconductors from $160.00 to $212.00 and gave the company a “buy” rating in a research note on Wednesday, February 3rd.
-Finally, Mizuho boosted their target price on shares of NXP Semiconductors from $173.00 to $192.00 and gave the company a “buy” rating in a research note on Wednesday, February 3rd.
-One equities research analyst has rated the stock with a sell rating, seven have assigned a hold rating, fourteen have assigned a buy rating and one has issued a strong buy rating to the company.
-The stock has an average rating of “Buy” and a consensus target price of $192.13.

 NXP Semiconductors N.V. offers various semiconductor products.
 The company's product portfolio includes microcontrollers; application processors including i.MX application processors and i.MX 8 family of applications processors; communication processors; wireless connectivity solutions, such as near field communications, ultra-wideband, Bluetooth low-energy, Zigbee, and Wi-Fi and Wi-Fi/Bluetooth integrated SoCs; analog and interface devices; radio frequency power amplifiers; and security controllers, as well as semiconductor-based environmental and inertial sensors, including pressure, inertial, magnetic, and gyroscopic sensors.